ELIXIR-IIB-training/docker-advanced-course/slides/1-4-dockerizing.md

 [Production version](https://github.com/ELIXIR-IIB-training/docker-advanced-course/solutions/1-4-03-samtools-build/final/Dockerfile)

 In production we want to minimize the *image size*, in development we want to minimize *runtime* (exploit the cache)

+# Exercise 4

+Build an image (i.e. write the Dockerfile) that:

+1.  runs a version of `samtools` that has been stored and compiled outside the container (e.g. in `$HOME/code/`), saving the output in a directory outside the 3 container.
+2.  find the best `docker run` invokation